HildoBijl/stepwise/README.md

    npm run dev:frontend
    ```

 Vite opens the application at <http://localhost:3000>.
-Without the API, login, courses, and persisted student progress are unavailable.
+Without the API, sign-in, courses, and persisted student progress are unavailable.

 ## Run the complete application